kylegoetz/tree-sitter/README.md

 - **Robust** enough to provide useful results even in the presence of syntax errors
 - **Dependency-free** so that the runtime library (which is written in pure C) can be embedded in any application

+This repo is a fork I made to create friendly HTML reports, and then I was asked to instead generate JSON, so I rewrote to generate JSON instead, but in the end, the code wasn't needed for the main project.
+But I still find it useful, so this is mainly going to exist for me to pull upstream TS changes into my personal fork that has the JSON code, which I plan to convert back into HTML-report generating code.

+Anyone else is welcome to use this, but I don't plan on providing support or binaries.

 ## Links
 - [Documentation](https://tree-sitter.github.io)
 - [Rust binding](lib/binding_rust/README.md)